YuliiaHavrylenko/USA-states-game/README.md

 How to use?
   -----------
   - Input state name;
-  - Write "exit" to finish the game,
+  - Write "exit" to finish the game.